hamidgasmi/training.computerscience.cloud.aws/README.md

 - Data transit:
 	- It's encrypted
 	- It uses AWS global-backbone for VPC peering cross-region: low latency and higher performance than public internet
-- Limits:
-	- VPC CIDR blocks can't overlap
-	- Transitive Peering is NOT Possible:
-		- A VPC can't talk to another VPC through a 3rd VPC
-		- A Direct peering is required between 2 VPCs so that they can talk to each other
-	- Cross-Region:
-		- An SG can't be referenced from another region
-		- IPv6 support isn't available cross-region
-- Use cases:
-	- To make a service that is running in a single VPC accessible to other VPCs
-	- To connect our VPC to a vendor VPC or a partner VPC to access an application
-	- To give access to our VPCs for security audit
-	- We have a requirement to split an application up into multiple isolated network to limit the blast raduis in the event of network based attacks

 </details>